jcornaz/aline/README.md

 ## Maintenance status

 I made this project for my personal use.
 I'll be happy if it can be useful to anyone else, but there are a few things to keep in mind:
 * I only write documentation for my "future self", which may not be enough for people who are not in my head.
-But I do welcome contributions to clarify and improve the documentation.
 * The project may never be "feature complete" as I only add new features when I need them.

-But I do welcome suggestions and contributions for new features.
+That being said, I also welcome suggestions and contributions.

+## Alternatives

+There are many other good linear-algebra crates out there.
+In particular, I find [glam](https://crates.io/crates/glam) to be the very appealing as it supports `no_std` and SIMD.

 ## MSRV